sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 | disable-assets |      |
 --------------|------
-description   | When set to `true`, disables [assets][29] for the agent.
-If an agent attempts to execute a check that requires an asset, the agent will respond with a status of `3` and a message that indicates the agent could not execute the check because assets are disabled. type          | Boolean default       | false environment variable | `SENSU_DISABLE_ASSETS`
+description   | When set to `true`, disables [dynamic runtime assets][29] for the agent.
+If an agent attempts to execute a check that requires a dynamic runtime asset, the agent will respond with a status of `3` and a message that indicates the agent could not execute the check because assets are disabled. type          | Boolean default       | false environment variable | `SENSU_DISABLE_ASSETS`